#TheGoodTribe Meet the Queen of Capsule Wardrobes - Verena Erin Polowy, Founder & Editor of My Green Closet

 Do you know that feeling, standing in front of a closet full of clothes and still not knowing what to wear?
 I sure do, and this feeling most often leads to mindless shopping and accumulation of clothes that are ‘disposable’ or meant to be worn for a short term only.
 In short, it’s the beginning of an unsustainable vicious cycle adding to the horrific carbon footprint of the fast fashion industry.

-We at The Good Tee, we believe in quality and continuously strive to enhance the lifespan of our clothes.
+We at The Good Tee, believe in quality and continuously strive to enhance the lifespan of our clothes.
 Unlike fast fashion clothes which are designed for the wear-today/replace tomorrow lifespan.
 We are always looking to connect with good humans who, like us, believe that there is always an ethical and responsible alternative.

 In our quest to expand our #goodtribe, we met Verena Erin Powly, the founder and editor of My Green Closet - a youtube channel, blog, and community for slow fashion, green beauty, and living more consciously.
 We had an insightful conversation with Verena where she talks about her passion and dedication to help people build a more conscious and minimal wardrobe, encouraging them to shop and live more consciously, and supporting designers and brands who are making sustainable changes in the industry.
 Here’s what she had to say.